Professor of Sociology

 RELIGION, SPIRITUALITY, SECULARITY, AND SOCIETY IN THE PACIFIC NORTHWEST

 This project was funded by the Social Sciences and Humanities Research Council of Canada to study the growing rates of "no religion" in the Pacific Northwest.
 I worked with project team leader Paul Bramadat at the Centre for Studies in Religion and Society.
+The book Religion at the Edge: Nature, Spirituality, and Secularity in the Pacific Northwest is one outcome of the project.

 AFTER THE REVIVAL: PENTECOSTALISM AND THE MAKING OF A CANADIAN CHURCH